fuchsiger/swatpgl/README.md

 [https://gitlab.com/lshm1/swatpgl](https://gitlab.com/lshm1/swatpgl)

-Navigate to */bin* to find the executables of the current releaSse.
+Navigate to */bin* to find the executables of the current release.
 <br/>
 An example SWAT+GL model is provided in the example folder.